Belvidere and Delaware River Railway: Passenger excursions

 In 2002, the town of Phillipsburg partnered with the BDRV to launch an excursion operation between Phillipsburg and Carpentersville, after the town of Trenton, New Jersey, declined to support the proposed New Jersey Transportation Museum.
 In March 2003, the BDRV acquired an Ex-New Haven Brill motorcar, M-55, from the Valley Railroad in Essex, Connecticut, and they contracted with the Edward Railway Motor Car Company in Mount Dora, Florida, to have it restored to operating condition.
 It was subsequently used on the Mt.
 Dora Scenic Railroad before being moved to the BDRV.

-Later in 2003, the New York, Susquehanna and Western (NYS&W) Technical and Historical Society joined the partnership, after searching for a place to operate their recently-acquired steam locomotive, No. 142.
+Later in 2003, the New York, Susquehanna and Western (NYSW) Technical and Historical Society joined the partnership, after searching for a place to operate their recently-acquired steam locomotive, No. 142.
 Ex-NYS&W No. 142 is a China Railways SY class 2-8-2 Mikado steam locomotive built by the Tangshan locomotive works in 1989 for export to the Valley Railroad in Essex, as No. 1647.
-In late 1991, it was sold to the NYS&W, where it was renumbered No. 142, and operated mainline excursions on NYS&W and, on occasion, NJ Transit.
-In April 2004, No. 142 was ferried from the NYS&W’s Utica shops and over NJ Transit and Norfolk Southern to Phillipsburg.
+In late 1991, it was sold to the NYSW, where it was renumbered No. 142, and operated mainline excursions on NYS&W and, on occasion, NJ Transit.
+In April 2004, No. 142 was ferried from the NYSW's Utica shops and over NJ Transit and Norfolk Southern to Phillipsburg.
 On May 1, No. 142 hauled the BDRV’s inaugural train.

+However, after the loss of the last customer in Riegelsville meant that the railroad could no longer afford to run trains the full length of the line, only being able to run them 4 miles to Carpentersville before shoving back as their track beyond the town was not economical to keep in service, rendering the runaround siding at the former industrial park in Milford inaccessible (this was later removed along with most of the track in Milford).

 In recent years, ex-Nickel Plate Road No. 811, an EMD GP9, has been used in frequent service on the line.
-The NYS&W Technical and Historical Society operates their trains with the label "Delaware River Railroad Excursions".
+The NYSW Technical and Historical Society operates their trains with the label "Delaware River Railroad Excursions".
 All excursions originate out of Lehigh Junction in Phillipsburg with various station stops along the way depending on the season and/or any themed events that may be happening at the time.

-In late 2010, the NYS&W Technical and Historical Society began clearing the line of vegetation south of Carpentersville, eventually reaching Milford.
+In late 2010, the NYSW Technical and Historical Society began clearing the line of vegetation south of Carpentersville, eventually reaching Milford.
 The borough of Milford hosts a yearly event called "Milford Alive," which has included rail speeder rides on the line.

-In May 2023, passenger excursions reached Riegelsville, where passengers disembark at a replica Pennsylvania Railroad station that formerly stood on the same site (still under construction).
-As part of the track improvements to reach Riegelsville a siding that had previously been taken out by Conrail was put back in place; albeit slightly shorter than the original.
+In May 2023, passenger excursions were restored to Riegelsville, where passengers disembark at a replica Pennsylvania Railroad station that formerly stood on the same site (still under construction).
+As part of the track improvements to reach Riegelsville a new runaround siding was constructed no longer requiring a four mile shove from Carpentersville back to Phillipsburg.

 Freight operations

-In 2017, the railroad began running freight service for its parent company, Chesapeake and Delaware, LLC.
+In 2017, the railroad began running freight service again for its parent company, Chesapeake and Delaware, LLC.
+The customers served were the Builders FirstSource lumberyard in Phillipsburg, and the Riverline Aggregates quarry in Carpentersville.